brajeshwar/brajeshwar.github.io/_posts/2006/2006-10-24-css-changes-in-internet-explorer-7.md

----
-layout: post
-title: CSS Changes in Internet Explorer 7
+# CSS Changes in Internet Explorer 7
----

 [IE Blog](http://blogs.msdn.com/ie/) has a detailed listing of the [CSS Changes](http://blogs.msdn.com/ie/archive/2006/08/22/712830.aspx) in the new Internet Explorer 7.
 Some of the notable points;